meysius/docs/Algorithm Interview/README.md

 # Breath first search
-- BFS is usually written as you push the root of search to a Queue, then you pop the queue head and push its children to the end of the queue
+BFS is implemnted using Queues.
+First, Root is pushed to the queue.
+Then you pop the queue head and push its children to the end of the queue.
-- BFS is a shortest path algorithm.
+BFS is the golden standard algorithm for finding shortest paths.
+For example:
 - https://leetcode.com/problems/word-ladder/
 - https://leetcode.com/problems/word-ladder-ii
 ```